SPRING 2022 LEAD & PARKE Fellows

 As a LEAD Fellow, Justice will be working with Protect the Vote Georgia to track voting rights bills, develop a legislative agenda.and assist with research, social media, and more.

 Anna Harris is a MSPP candidate at NYU Wagner, interested in local government and policy analysis.
-Prior to Wagner, she worked for a community nonprofit providing federal program assistance to low-income populations.
-Later, she worked for a large asset management firm.
-Her experience also includes operations support for a university development office and volunteering as an election official during the 2020 election cycle.
+Prior to Wagner, she worked for a community nonprofit providing federal program assistance to low-income populations and later worked for a large asset management firm.
+Her experience also includes operations support for university development and volunteering as an election official during the 2020 cycle.
 She holds a BA from Lafayette College and a certificate in data analytics from the University of Chicago – Graham School.

 As a Parke Fellow, Anna is working with the Brennan Center’s Redistricting Program.